Struggling to get interviews?

 Being part of a social club or association shows hiring managers that you’re an active member in your community and enjoy being around others.

-Listing your membership in a local sports, social, or academic club as an interest on your resume is a great way to highlight your interpersonal skills to potential employers.
+List your membership in a local sports, social, or academic club as an interest on your resume to highlight your interpersonal skills to potential employers.

-Also, adding a fraternity or sorority on your resume is a great choice if you’re applying to any people-focused role, such as a customer service representative or team lead.
+Add your fraternity or sorority on your resume if you’re applying to any people-focused role, such as customer service representative or team lead.

 Have a look at more club or social activities for your resume: